TeamLions76/TeamLions-Fireplan_SCDFXIBM/README.md

 ## IBM Cloud Resource
 We used **IBM Cloudant** as our noSQL database to store fire-fighting tips and information regarding the different types of household fires.

+<a href="https://cloud.ibm.com/catalog/services/cloudant">IBM Cloudant</a> - The NoSQL Database used